MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 ### Example: Fourth Coffee company funnel report

 The following scenario demonstrates one way of using a funnel report.
-An analyst with the Fourth Coffee company wants to understand the impact of a recent promotion on subscription rates.
-She creates a funnel report to identify customer activity.
+An analyst with the Fourth Coffee company wants to understand the influence of a recent promotion on subscription rates.
+The analyst creates a funnel report to identify customer activity.
 It starts when customers arrive on the company home page until they use the subscription promotion code.
 The analyst creates a funnel report with the following steps:

 Step 1: Customers who land on the homepage
 Step 2: Customers who make a purchase